Confessions Of A Writer Who Doesn’t Write

 But we are not asking how, we are asking who?

-am I, really?
+WHO am I, really?

 We also talked about how instead of defining yourself as those difficulties, you could take from those experiences, since there’s a whole lot that becomes available out of them.
 The humility, the growth, the sensitivity, the lessons, the relatedness, the strength that came from all those experiences.